sahibzadafahad-whizpool/deploy-to-elb-action/README.md

-# Hello world docker action
+# Deploy to ELB Action

 This action executes a remote SSH command on all servers behind a given Amazon ELB (Elastic Load Balancer)